owncloud-archive/documentation/user_manual/files/encryption.rst

 All this data is stored directly on your ownCloud server, so you don't have to worry about exposing your data to a third party storage provider.

+..
+Is the above a safe statement?
+Are we ignoring the earlier example of server admin intercepting the data? (jw)

 Decrypt your data again
 -----------------------